top of page

 Your child should see an eye care professional promptly if any issues, complaints, or changes in vision arise.
 Often, the earlier a condition is diagnosed and treated, the better the outcome.
 Even if no symptoms are present, kids should have their eyes checked by their family doctor or pediatrician at least one time between the ages of 3 and 5, and once every 1-3 years after that if no issues are found.

 Thank you for reading and we hope that you found this post informative.
-We understand it can be frightening to hear that there could be issues with your child’s eyes.
+We understand it can be concerning to hear that there could be issues with your child’s eyes.
 However, knowing what signs and symptoms to look for equips you to take the best care of them and get them the help that they may need.
 If your child is experiencing any of these symptoms, give us a call at 616-796-9995 so that we can discuss the next steps for their unique situation.

 0 comments